sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-01.md

 ## Introduction

-In this Module, you'll implement your first agent as part of a multi-agent banking system implemented using either Semantic Kernel Agent Framwork.
+In this Module, you'll implement your first agent as part of a multi-agent banking system implemented using either Semantic Kernel Agent Framework.
 You will get an introduction to Semantic Kernel and their plug-in integration with OpenAI for generating completions.

 ## Learning Objectives and Activities